-How ASHA's Board of Ethics Sanctions Individuals Found in Violation of the Code of Ethics
+How ASHA's Board of Ethics (BOE) Sanctions Individuals Who Violate the ASHA Codes

-Individuals who are found in violation of ASHA's Code of Ethics or Assistants Code of Conduct (collectively, the "Codes") receive sanctions for unethical conduct.
+Individuals who are found in violation of ASHA's Code of Ethics or Assistants Code of Conduct (collectively, the "Codes") receive sanctions from the BOE for unethical conduct.

 Purpose of Sanctions